Syveraron/CPET_prediction/README.md

 ### **Model Development**
 This section contains two main files:

-- **Build File**:
+- **MAIN File**:
-  - Performs feature selection using LASSO regression.
+  - Performs 5-fold cross val usign LASSO regression.
-  - Compares two Linear Regression (LR) models:
+  - Compares two LASSO models:
     - One including HRV metrics.
     - One excluding HRV metrics.
-  - Results are evaluated across four metrics using 10-fold cross-validation.
+  - Results are evaluated across 5 metrics using 5-fold cross-validation.
-  - Appropriate statistical tests (e.g., t-tests) are used to compare the models.

 - **SHAP Notebook**:
-  - Calculates SHAP (SHapley Additive exPlanations) values to determine feature contributions to the HRV model.
+  - Calculates SHAP (SHapley Additive exPlanations) values to determine feature contributions to the HRV model, subbing this into the cross-val described in the main file but in a different environment for SHAP.

 ---